Smart Growth

 · Rural: In rural areas Smart Growth involves policies that help channel development and public services into accessible, mixed-use villages (for example, having schools, stores and affordable housing located close together and well connected by good walking facilities), and implementation of Rural Community TDM (Twaddell and Emerine, 2007).

+Smart Growth can help achieve strategic land use objectives, including increased Accessibility, Transportation Options and Affordability, more cost effective infrastructure, reduced impervious surface, and greenspace and historic preservation (Land Use Evaluation).
 Smart Growth does not eliminate urban expansion or suburban development but it changes such development to help achieve resource efficiency and community Livability goals.
 Smart Growth reflects Sustainable Development objectives.
 Smart Growth incorporates many efficiency and amenity features private developers apply to “master planned” communities, such as incremental expansion of development to minimize infrastructure costs, and coordination between land uses to maximize access.
 It allows such features be implemented in existing communities and in new communities with multiple developers.

 How It Is Implemented

 Smart Growth is usually implemented as a set of policies and programs by state/provincial, regional or local governments.
-It can be incorporated into land use development, often in exchange for reduced development fees and parking requirements (Seggerman, Hendricks and Fleury, 2005).
-Implementation often requires Policy, Institutional and Regulatory reforms (Hirschhorn, 2001).
+It can be incorporated into land use development, often in exchange for reduced development fees and parking requirements (Seggerman, Hendricks and Fleury 2005).
+Implementation often requires Policy, Institutional and Regulatory reforms.
 To be effective it requires multi-jurisdictional coordination.
 Many professional and non-profit organizations involved in planning, urban development and quality of life issues support Smart Growth, including the American Planning Association, the National Governor’s Association, and citizen-based environmental groups.
 The Table below indicates the level of government action that can implement specific Smart Growth measures.

 Table 2 Smart Growth Implementation